-Housing Contract Terms & Agreements
+Housing Contract Terms & Conditions

 Students who enter into a Housing Contract are committed to the entire academic year (August through May).

 - Eligibility: In order to be eligible for occupancy in University residence halls, the student must be enrolled at MUW, carrying an undergraduate or graduate credit load of six (6) credit hours or more.
 If a resident fails to enroll, or fails to pay fees resulting in the loss of status as an enrolled student, the resident agrees to vacate the premises within 48 hours.

 - Contract Terms: The Housing Contract, from the beginning date (official opening day of the halls in August “Move In Day”) of the Housing Contract period, binds the resident for the full academic year, excluding the summer sessions.
 If a Housing Contract is entered into at the start of the fall semester, the Housing Contract will be binding until the final day of the spring semester.
 If the Housing Contract is entered into at the start of the spring semester, the Housing Contract will be binding until the final day of the spring semester.
-If the dates of the academic year are revised by the Department of Housing and Residence Life, those revised dates will apply and will not alter the financial obligation of this Housing Contract.
-An applicant for housing will only be considered once a completed application.
-A $50 non-refundable processing fee will be applied to student accounts during the first week of classes.
+If the dates of the academic year are revised, those revised dates will apply and will not alter the financial obligation of this Housing Contract.
+An applicant for housing will only be considered once a completed application has been submitted.
+A $50 non-refundable processing fee will be applied to new student accounts during the first full week of classes.

-- Cancellation Policy: If at any time a student decides to cancel this Housing Contract, written notification must be provided to the Department of Housing and Residence Life.
+- Cancellation Policy: If at any time a student decides to cancel this Housing Contract, written notification must be provided to the Office of Housing and Residence Life.
 Depending upon the timing of the cancellation, a cancellation fee and other charges may apply.
 The cancellation fees and applicable other charges will be assessed to the student’s account.

 - Prior to June 1, there is no charge to cancel the student’s housing contract.